MONICA-Project/monica-project.github.io/contents/_sections/scral.md

 ## Implement a new SCRAL module
-The following picture present the high-level architecture of the SCRAL framework.
+The following picture present the high-level architecture of the SCRAL framework.<br>
 <img src="https://github.com/MONICA-Project/monica-project.github.io/raw/master/assets/img/SCRAL_architecture.png" alt="SCRAL high level architecture" width="350"/> <br>

 To create a new SCRAL module, you can start from the "template_rest" folder and modify it according to your needs.
-This folder contains a generic "ready-to-use" SCRAL module that expose a REST <em>resource manager</em> and an MQTT <em>connector</em> (look at the previous picture).
+This folder contains a generic "ready-to-use" SCRAL module that exposes a REST <em>resource manager</em> and is configured to contact GOST through REST and MQTT <em>connectors</em> (look at the previous picture).

 ### Step 1: Prepare the OGC Configuration
 As already mentioned, SCRAL is strongly connected to the OGC Sensor Things model.
 To start work with the model I strongly suggest you to have a look at the [official documentation](http://developers.sensorup.com/docs/#sensorthingsAPISensing).